Accelerating Hybrid XOR$-$CNF Boolean Satisfiability Problems Natively with In-Memory Computing: Results

 We also compare experiments and simulations by varying the noise level $\sigma$.
 To quantify differences in the cumulative success rate, we analyze the iterations-to-solution ($\ITS99opt$).
 In Fig.~\ref{fig3}e, we show $\ITS99opt$ for different noise levels and compare it against simulation-based results.
 Our results agree well with the experimental results, within the margin of error of the simulations.
-On average, we observe that hardware non-idealities can result in a reduced $\ITS99opt$ for certain noise levels.
-Overall, our results demonstrate that WalkSAT-XNF can be implemented using RRAM-based analog IMC.
+Overall, our results demonstrate that WalkSAT-XNF can be implemented using RRAM-based analog IMC hardware.
 The agreement between experiments and simulations highlights the robustness of the WalkSAT-XNF heuristic to hardware non-idealities, making it well-suited for implementation in custom CMOS circuits.
+This observation is also supported by a simulation-based sensitivity study, the results of which are presented in Supplementary Note \hyperref[sec:SI_note5]{5}.
+We believe this robustness to be due to the fact that the weights and the input states in our architecture are binary.
+The results of the crossbar array's operations are discrete integer values, thereby providing additional robustness against noise, compared to, for example, floating point operations.

-\subsection{Simulation-based benchmarking for a 28-nm RRAM architecture}
+\subsection{Simulation-Based Benchmarking for a 28 nm RRAM Architecture}

-To evaluate our accelerator architecture illustrated in Fig.~\ref{fig:klimaXOR}, we designed and simulated an architecture implementation using TaO$_x$ RRAM crossbar arrays realized in a 28-nm CMOS process.
-For the simulations, we have derived latency and energy models from detailed circuit simulations and have evaluated them using activity simulations for the different SAT instances in Fig.~\ref{fig1}.
-As our architecture supports both XOR and CNF clauses, we first compare CNF and XNF representations for the same problems on the accelerator architecture to highlight the intrinsic advantages for IMC accelerators of converting CNF instances to XNF instances.
-Fig.~\ref{fig4}a shows that XNF representations provide a $(12.2\pm4.7)\times$ average area advantage for the crossbar arrays due to there being a reduced number of variables and clauses.
-This significantly reduces the footprint, thereby enhancing the cost-effectiveness, scalability, and energy efficiency of the accelerator.